catalyst-fp7/documents/interoperability/interoperability.md

 The most basic level conceivable could be based on timed automatic snapshots of the idea graph; is this even usable for any of the analytics?
 We will not consider this option until we have an answer.

 Historical data is otherwise composed of a stream of change events; it should be possible to query the database for a subset of change events by date.
-At the most basic levels, each event takes the form like that of a sequence: At a given Timestamp (When), agent (Noun) does an action (Verb) on a target object (or objects), with some optional contextual arguments that depend on the verb.
+At the most basic levels, each event takes the form like that of a sequence: At a given timestamp (When), agent (Noun) does an action (Verb) on a target object (or objects), with some optional contextual arguments that depend on the verb.
 (This is similar to the model used in the Experience API.)

-Agents are URI identifiers to (probably pseudonymized) users; Verbs are taken from a very limited closed vocabulary; and targets are URI references.
+Agents are URI identifiers to (probably pseudonymised) users; Verbs are taken from a very limited closed vocabulary; and targets are URI references.
 Details about the target should be obtained using the usual RESTful API to obtain the object graph (preferably as collections.)
 Note that this will not in general allow to fully reconstitute the prior state; that would be left to optional arguments in a second layer of support.

 ### Known change types